 Most teams work closely each day to achieve a predetermined set of goals, whether these are quarterly objectives or specific team projects.
 To keep teams moving forward with clarity and purpose, make team meetings highly-focused and results-oriented events.

-Here’s how to structure your next team meeting agenda.
+Here’s how to structure your next team or sprint planning meeting agenda.

 - Team and project updates